 A meeting occurs whenever the governing body of a public agency takes "action."
-Under the Open Public Meetings Act (OPMA), "action" includes any receipt of public testimony, discussions, deliberations, considerations, reviews, or evaluations and final actions.
-In fact, the "action" determines whether a "meeting" has taken place, not whether a "meeting" in the everyday sense of the term (e.g., a gathering of people) has taken place.
-Decisions of the governing body are
+9 Under the Open Public Meetings Act (OPMA), "action" includes any receipt of public testimony, discussions, deliberations, considerations, reviews, or evaluations and final actions.
+10 In fact, the "action" determines whether a "meeting" has taken place, not whether a "meeting" in the everyday sense of the term (e.g., a gathering of people) has taken place.
+Decisions of the governing body are called "final actions."
+11

-7 RCW 43.21A.731(2)(a)
+7 RCW 43.21A.731 (2)(a)